Swiftal13/The-Self-taught-Computer-Scientist/DataStructures.md

 instead you have to **traverse through each node till you get to the right node**<br>
 to get to the 4th node, you have to go 1,2,3 and then finally 4<br><br>

-- video: if you add an extra pointer to each node, it can point to previous aswell as next node = **Doubley linked list**
+- video: if you add an extra pointer to each node, it can point to previous aswell as next node = **Doubley linked list**<br>
+- video: if you make the last node point to the first node, you have created a **circular linked list**<br>
+circular linked list there is no head or tail, no null value either